chatcharoen/dbsec-workshop/Lab_Guides/OKV/100/README.md

   ![](images/224.png)

-- Upload the contents of the Wallet into the Key Vault by returning to the Oracle_Key_Vault_Lab_Exercise_01 folder and executing the 04b_upl.sh script.
+- As you saw in an earlier step, our virtual wallet in OKV contains only a default template file.
+Our next step is to upload the contents of the local Wallet (on the db host) into the Key Vault by returning to the Oracle_Key_Vault_Lab_Exercise_01 folder and executing the 04b_upl.sh script.

   ![](images/220.png)

   ![](images/221.png)

   When prompted for passwords, enter Oracle123 for both the source wallet password and the Oracle Key Vault endpoint password.
+If you do not get prompted for the Endpoint Password, this is ok.
 Once that is completed, the results are as follows:

   ![](images/222.png)

-- To see that the wallet has been uploaded, return to the Key Vault console and select the Keys & Wallets tab at the top of the page.
+- To see that the local wallet contents have been uploaded, return to the Key Vault console and select the Keys & Wallets tab at the top of the page.
 Check the wallet and click the Details icon.
 Scroll down and note the MKIDs for the available TDE Master Keys.

   ![](images/227.png)